massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If You Have a Warrant in Massachusetts

-To find out if you have a warrant in Massachusetts, contact the police or Sheriff's department in the jurisdiction where it was likely issued to inquire about an active Massachusetts warrant in your name.
+To find out if you have a warrant in Massachusetts, contact the police or the Sheriff's department in the jurisdiction where it was likely issued to inquire about an active Massachusetts warrant in your name.
 Inquiries may be made online, in person, or over the phone.
 In cases where a department does not disclose such information over the phone, it is best to seek legal advice before visiting the office.
 Some agencies make a warrant list available online.
-For example, residents in Attleboro County can access this list on the Attleboro Police Department site.
+For example, residents in Attleboro County may access this list on the Attleboro Police Department site.

 Inquirers may also review court cases on the county court websites.
 If relevant to the case, a warrant would be featured within the case record.
-Members of the public can also visit the courthouse in person to request records or submit an inquiry via mail.
-For instance, inquirers can fill out and submit the Release Request Form (CJP 34) provided by the Probate and Family Court in Massachusetts.
+Members of the public may also visit the courthouse in person to request records or submit an inquiry via mail.
+For instance, inquirers may fill out and submit the Release Request Form (CJP 34) provided by the Probate and Family Court in Massachusetts.

-Department of Criminal Justice Information Services
+Department of Criminal Justice Information Services,

-Agapi Koulouris, Primary RAO
+Agapi Koulouris, Primary RAO,

-200 Arlington Street, Suite 2200
+200 Arlington Street, Suite 2200,

 Chelsea, MA 02150